- ? 2014 Spring: Ashland

 - 5. Authoring: Web Sites and Applications

-- These online pages will be used for course presentation & resources:
+- These online pages will be used for course presentation & resources, and will be updated before, during and after the course:

 - You can also find this link on the OLLI site: Course Materials -- at least for the current term & course number.

-- This online version allows you to explore items (articles, web sites) that we skim/skip or that you miss, or want to refer to later; it also allows me to update the course easily with new or revised items.
+- This online version allows you to preview the course before registering, and to explore items (articles, web sites) that we skim/skip or that you miss, or want to refer to later; it also allows me to update the course easily with new or revised items.
 It's scalable and mobile-friendly for smaller screens.
-These pages will be updated during the course -- and afterwards, if I offer it later.

 - I welcome feedback -- during class or via Contact Us (under Home menu) -- about particular topics/issues you'd like to discuss, about the pace and level of detail, favorite puzzle sources, which of my courses you might like to take, etc.